 This trail meanders through The Rocks Estate, crossing managed woodland and overgrown apple orchards, and skirting beaver ponds and wetland habitat.

 Hikers may explore this trail as one long loop or by selecting one or more of the various spurs. ( 4.6 miles/varied)

 Four miles east of Lincoln off Kancamagus Highway (Route 112)

 The Lincoln Woods Trail follows an old railroad grade.
 It starts at the Pemigewasset River suspension foot bridge.
-The trailhead has a ranger station and visitor center, bathrooms, and updated information about weather and walking conditions on the trails.
-The trails includes Lincoln Woods Trail, Pine Island Trail, East Side Trail, Osseo Trail, River View Loop, Pemigewasset Wilderness, Flume Slide Trail, Black Pond Trail, Franconia Brook Trail, the Wilderness Trail, Cedar Brook Trail, Lincoln Brook Trail, Bondcliff Trail, and others.
-The Franconia Brook Campsite is located on the East Side Trail.
+The trailhead has a ranger station and visitor center, bathrooms, and information about weather and walking conditions.
+The trails include Lincoln Woods Trail, Pine Island Trail, East Side Trail, Osseo Trail, River View Loop, Pemigewasset Wilderness, Flume Slide Trail, Black Pond Trail, Franconia Brook Trail, the Wilderness Trail, Cedar Brook Trail, Lincoln Brook Trail, Bondcliff Trail, and others.
+The Franconia Brook Campsite is on the East Side Trail.

-Distance: 3 to six and a half miles of easy walking conditions.
+Distance: Three to six of easy walking .